SirPepe/ornament/Readme.md

 testEl.foo = "asdf"; // throw exception (thanks to the number transformer)
 ```

-Accessors defined with `@prop()` wor as a JavaScript-only API.
-Values can only
+Accessors defined with `@prop()` work as a *JavaScript-only API*.
+Values can
-be accessed through the accessor's getter, invalid values are rejected with
+only be accessed through the accessor's getter, invalid values are rejected by
-exceptions. `@prop()` can be used on private accessors.
+the setter with exceptions. `@prop()` can be used on private accessors or
+symbols.

 Note that you can still define your own accessors, getters, setters etc. as you
 would usually do.
 They will still work as expected, but they will not cause